 - taking daily medication to manage diabetes, such as oral or injectable medications

 - performing at least 150 minutes of moderate physical activity every week

 - following a balanced diet that helps stabilize blood sugar levels

-- urinating more often than usual, particularly at night
+- frequent urination, particularly at night

-- penile or vaginal itching or frequent yeast infections
+- penile or vaginal itching, or frequent yeast infections

 - blurry vision

 - dry skin